 Next, we take $g_{VVS^a}=g_{VVS^b}= 0$ and $m_a=m_b$.
 Eq.(\ref{eq:SSVV_sol}) then reduces to \be g_{S^aS^aVV}=-2g_{S^aS^bV}^2 \ \ \ \ \ \lambda_{S^aS^a\varphi\varphi}&=& 0 \ee In this case, $\varphi$ doesn't contribute to the amplitude.
 Physically it means that we should treat it as an auxiliary mode, instead of a physical, dynamic degree of freedom.
 Moreover, scalar couplings $\lambda_{S^aS^aS^a/S^b}$ decouple from the amplitude.

 Finally, we analyze the general case in Eq.(\ref{eq:SSVV_sol}).
-The 3 conditions (Eq.(\ref{eq:SSVV_sol}) and the freedom of overal scaling) reduce the number of free parameters 7 from to 4, only enough to eliminate the two 4-point couplings and one 3-point coupling.
+The 3 conditions (Eq.(\ref{eq:SSVV_sol}) and the freedom of overall scaling) reduce the number of free parameters from 7 to 4, only enough to eliminate the two four-point couplings and one three-point coupling.
 In addition we treat $\lambda_{S^aS^aS^a}$ and $\lambda_{S^aS^aS^b}$ as input.
 We then have 5 relevant parameters constrained by 3 conditions.
 In summary, we still need $5-3=2$ free parameters.
 To fix the remaining two parameters, we can set the ratios:

 as input, in addition to $\lambda_{S^aS^aS^a}$ and $\lambda_{S^aS^aS^b}$.